-Passionate about wild food and interesting flavours, Gill and Antosh Wislocki are the owners of Argo Villa B&B in St Dogmaels in Pembrokeshire.
-Every morning they cook up a storm for breakfast, using whatever is in season.
-This nettle frittata is a classic, made with a handful of fresh young nettle tops and – if you can get them – wild garlic leaves for an extra kick.
+Passionate about wild food and interesting flavours, Gill and Antosh Wislocki were the owners of Argo Villa B&B, one of the greatest places to stay in St Dogmaels in Pembrokeshire, for many many years.
+Every morning they famously cooked up a storm for guests for breakfast, using whatever was in season.
+These days, they forage to their hearts content and do most of the consuming of their wild food recipes themselves.
+This nettle frittata remains a classic, made with a handful of fresh young nettle tops and – if you can get them – wild garlic leaves for an extra kick.

 Gill says: “Take care to only pick the young nettle tops (often only the top four leaves) with gloves.
 Old leaves are tough and bitter.
 If you want to repurpose this recipe to make a soup, simply use three good handfuls of tender nettle tops, leave out the eggs, and add more water and stock.”